antmicro/ros2-gui-node/README.md

 The `RosData` objects are responsible for handling data from ROS2 topics or services.

-Below is an example of how to add the `RosoutWidget` widget to the `GuiNode` instance:
+Below is an example of how to add `RosoutWidget` to the `GuiNode` instance:

 ```cpp
 #include "gui_node/gui_node.hpp"